jflamy/owlcms4/docs/Fly.md

-### Updating publicresults for new releases
+### Updating publicresults

 The `fly deploy` command fetches the newest version available from the public hub.docker.com repository and restarts the application.
+The same conventions as owlcms regarding the version numbers are used.

 To update to the latest stable version